 Poor Kids Fund

-If you would like to help the Poor Kids featured in the FRONTLINE documentary, you can either make a donation via PayPal with any major credit card, or you can donate via JustGiving using the Charitable Giving Button below.
+If you would like to help the Poor Kids featured in the FRONTLINE documentary, you can make a donation via PayPal with any major credit card using the button below.

 WHAT LIFE IS REALLY LIKE FOR CHILDREN WORRIED